• Home

 The Atherton raspberry needs a moist and well-draining soil.
 In terms of pH, you can aim for acidic to neutral, so 5.6 to 6.2.
 They also like lots of organic matter.

-Before you plant your native raspberry, we recommend digging lots of manure into the soil, and adding compost.
+Before you plant your bush raspberry, we recommend digging lots of manure into the soil, and adding compost.
 The compost improves soil drainage.
 Just be mindful that Atherton raspberries don't like heavy clay soil.

 Fertiliser